thundergolfer/thundergolfer.github.io/_posts/2016-10-10-rnns-the-intuition.md

 Themselves.
 Goldfish.
 Your.

 Those are the fourth, fifth, and sixth words from the next three sentences.
-Sitting there by themselves that have *some* meaning, but you couldn't tell me what X was Y. If you were a goldfish (that hypothetically speaks english), could you understand even one sentence if you kept forgetting the start by the end, let alone the *last word upon hearing the next*?
+Sitting there by themselves that have *some* meaning, but you couldn't tell me If this goldfish is dead, alive, or just a drawing.
+If you were a goldfish (that hypothetically speaks english), could you understand even one sentence if you kept forgetting the start by the end, let alone the *last word upon hearing the next*?

 You absolutely couldn't, you require your thoughts (which is information) to persist.
 In a traditional neural network there is no persistence.
 You feed something in wholesale and you get something output at the end.
 Information does not really persist in the network.